RuxiC/Matrix_Project_Snake_Game/README.md

   **(b)Settings**

     - LCD  brightness  control.
-Save it to eeprom.
+Save it to eeprom;

     - Matrix brightness control.
 Make sure to display something on the matrix when selecting it.
 Save it to eeprom.